IB English / English Literature

 How to Score 6-7

-In Language A for both papers, students must remember to discuss the impacts and effects of choices made by the authors of the pieces being examined, and refrain from simply explaining what the reader can already see.
+In Language A for both papers, students must remember to discuss the impacts and effects of choices made by the authors of the pieces being examined by unpacking literary techniques and stating the emotional impact it has on the reader and how this enables the writer to critique/praise social and political structures or ideologies.
+Students should refrain from merely focusing on the surface-level of the text.

-In Language B, students must have a keen awareness of various text type conventions, and be able to write about their knowledge of the core and optional topics fluently.
+In Language B, students must have a keen awareness of various text type conventions for the writing component of the exam, and be able to write about their knowledge of the core and optional topics fluently.
+For the reading component, they need to develop skimming and scanning techniques to pinpoint the answers for the questions quickly.

 Teachers at CANA will work on improving the structuring of response, while using ‘roadmaps’ to develop better organisation of information.
 Our guidance assists students by giving them methods to communicate complex ideas in a logical and coherent manner.
-Across all areas of assessment, both internal (IOC, IOP) and external (Paper 1, Paper 2, Written Task), organising ideas clearly is key to accessing the higher marks.
+Across all areas of assessment, both internal (IO) and external (Paper 1, Paper 2, HL essay), organising ideas clearly is key to accessing the higher marks.

 [1] Individual Oral Commentary & Individual Oral Presentation